helfy18/CSC360/README.md

  hand goes through the table searching for a frame where the reference bit is not set, and the second hand goes through with a distance of 1/2 the table setting reference bits to 0.
 These two hands move at the same rate.
+ The virtmem.c File was given as very minimal skeleton code, and all functional implementation was added by me.